z22919456/action_message/README.md

 Default provider is `test`, I also made a provider, use Mitake(山竹簡訊) api.
 You can add [mitake_sms](http://) in Taiwan 🇹🇼

-you also can create your provider, by implement `ActionMessenger::SMSProviders::Base` and add provider follow by `ActionMessenger::Base.add_provider(symbol, YourProvider, provider_setting)`
+you also can create your provider, by implement `ActionMessage::SMSProviders::Base` and add provider follow by `ActionMessage::Base.add_provider(symbol, YourProvider, provider_setting)`

 ## Usage